(Want to receive more corruption report updates? Subscribe here!)

 Companies should be aware of a high-risk of corruption when dealing with Indonesia’s public administration.
 Businesses report that bribes and irregular payments made to public officials are common (GCB 2015-2016), and one in five businesses report expecting to give gifts in order to ‘get things done’ (ES 2015).
 A quarter of Indonesians report having paid a bribe to obtain ID documents and one in seven report having paid a bribe to the utility services in the past twelve months (GCB 2017).
 Recruitment of civil servants is often not based on merit; positions are ‘sold’ to applicants or given to associates and relatives (BTI 2016).
 The quality of public services in Indonesia remains low; rampant corruption has kept Indonesia’s public infrastructure, including electricity generation and provision of clean water, from developing (BTI 2016).
 Companies cite the inefficiency of government bureaucracy as one of the most problematic factors for doing business in Indonesia (GCR 2016-2017).
 Regulatory and transparency problems hinder businesses and the process of decentralization has introduced an additional layer of costly red tape for businesses to navigate (ICS 2016).
 Laws and regulations are often vaguely worded, resulting in uncertainty and rent-seeking opportunities (ICS 2016).

-The time it takes to get an electrical connection as well as the costs involved are below the regional average (DB 2017).
+The time it takes to get an electrical connection, as well as the costs involved, are below the regional average (DB 2017).
 Starting a business takes eleven steps, an average that is significantly higher than the regional one, yet the total time these procedures require is slightly lower compared to other neighboring countries (DB 2017).

 Corruption is a high risk within the land management sector in Indonesia.
 Nearly half of businesses report expecting to give gifts in order to obtain a construction permit (ES 2015).
-Property rights are inadequately protected due to corruption in the judiciary; courts in land rights cases frequently side with whomever provides the largest bribe to the judges (BTI 2016).
+Property rights are inadequately protected due to corruption in the judiciary; courts in land rights cases frequently side with whoever provides the largest bribe to the judges (BTI 2016).
 A lack of clear land titles is a problem when doing business in Indonesia (ICS 2016); absence of credible maps combined with customary land rights for local people and competing laws and regulations sometimes allow multiple parties to make a legitimate claim to the same lands (HRR 2016).

 The government has been accused of appropriating land for private development projects against the owner’s wishes without fair compensation (HRR 2016).
 Central and local government officials have reportedly accepted kickbacks from mining and palm oil companies in exchange for access to lands (HRR 2016).
 In September 2016, the Jakarta Corruption Court found Ariesman Widjaja, General Director of Agung Podomoro Land, guilty of bribing a legislator in the Jakarta provincial assembly in order to influence two bills concerning two properties his company was developing.
 Widjaja was sentenced to three years in prison and a fine of IDR 200 million (Indonesia Investments, Sept.
 2016).